 - Special Olympics – Maryland: Providing lifelong and unified sports programs for individuals with intellectual disabilities, empowering athletes to be valued members of their community and respected members of society.

 - St. Baldrick’s Foundation: Funds the most promising research to find cures for childhood cancers and give survivors long, healthy lives.

-- Tyler’s Hope: Advances research to find cures, discover treatments and promote awareness and education of Dystonia, the 3rd largest movement disorder.
+- Tyler’s Hope: Advances research to find cures, discover effective treatments and promote awareness and education of Dystonia, the third largest movement disorder.